-Risk Appetite Statement concerning Solvency
+Solvency Risk Appetite Statement

-TU's risk exposures must be limited in order to ensure that the following tests are passed (see diagram below):
+Risk exposures must be limited in order to ensure that the following tests are passed at all times:

-- 1. Available Capital (AC) / Own Funds (OF) remain above the Target Capital (TC) level. - 2.
-Target Capital (TC) is greater than Capital Consumption (CC) which means that the Risk Consumption (RC) remains below the Risk Appetite (RA) budget. - Available Capital (AC) / Own Funds (OF) is greater than Capital Consumption (CC).
-(Note that this test will pass by definition if Tests 1 and 2 are successful).
+- 1. Own Funds (OF) remains above the Target Capital (TC) level, set at 125% PIM SCR. - 2.
+Target Capital (TC) is greater than Capital Consumption (CC). - 3.
+Own Funds (OF) is greater than Capital Consumption (CC) (note that this Test will pass by definition if Tests 1 and 2 are successful)